antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

   rationale here is that divergence at that the member level is not desirable and unless there is something wrong with the API it's likely a good addition.
 * **Acceptance requires**
-    - **A sponsorship from a board member**.
+    - **A sponsorship from a review board member**.
 That person will be assigned the issue and is expected to shepherd the issue until it's either accepted or rejected.
 If no board member is willing to sponsor the proposal, it's considered rejected.
     - **A stable implementation in at least one .NET implementation**.
 The implementation must be licensed under an open source license that is